When it comes to defining the perfect vacation, I admit I’m a bit schizophrenic on the issue.

 Part of me wants to flex my Indiana Jones muscles and swing from jungle vines, jump off cliffs and trek through virgin forests.
-Part of me wants to submerge myself in all the indulgences that I usually only dip my toe in, and still another part wants to make like a bump on a log and do nothing more than watch the world go by before my half-lidded eyes.
+Part of me wants to submerge myself in all the indulgences that I usually only dip my toe in, some parts of me really wants me also to use my new outdoor pieces of equipment which I bought after seeing the best reviews for sports and outdoor gear, and still another part wants to make like a bump on a log and do nothing more than watch the world go by before my half-lidded eyes.

 Strangely enough, none of me has ever expressed the desire to head for a place that’s been designated ground zero for a possible pandemic, but that didn’t stop me or the beau from boarding our flight to Mexico for my birthday trip.
 You see, we well-raised Southerners don’t just abandon our neighbors when they’re sick.
 No siree.
 What we do is pack up a bowl of homemade chicken soup and bring it right to them.
 So we boarded our flight with a heaping serving of optimism tucked into our carry-ons to share with our neighbor to the South.

 Playa del Carmen